petergarnaes/Madklub-website/README.md

 browser specific setup for rendering the app.
 Browser specific is setting up history with the router, getting initial store state from HTML header sent from server into Redux, setting up Apollo and such.
+* `app`: Folder containing the app, ie. the shared code between client and server.
 * `app/routes.js`: Contain the route tree
 * `app/components`: Contains a folder for each component in the app.
 As of now each folder will mostly just contain the `index.js` file, as it can all be contained within the app.
 Here everything from Redux/Apollo containers to `mapDispatch` happens, as well as UI.
+* `app/actions`: Files with methods for producing actions of different kinds.
+* `app/reducers`: Reducers that can with any given action and state produce a new state.
+New state should be copy, ie. reducer is pure.
+They are all exported in `app/reducers/index.js`, and combined on both server and client to form the entire state.
 * `app/public`: Public assets like images, .svg's etc. Copied when building app.